How to Choose Between a Psy.D. and Ph.D.

 Education Differences Between Psy.D. and Ph.D.
 Programs

-A Psy.D. program explores aspects of psychology and human behavior as they relate to individuals and groups.
+Both Ph.D. and Psy.D. programs explore aspects of psychology and human behavior as they relate to individuals and groups.
 Candidates learn to evaluate and assess the psychological needs of others and study human development and emotion across the lifespan.
-Psy.D. programs also include coursework in professional and ethical standards of clinical psychological practice.
+These doctoral programs also include coursework in the professional and ethical standards of clinical psychological practice.

 Psy.D.
 Courses